chickensoft-games/GoDotTest/README.md

 For mocking, we recommend [LightMock.Generator].
 It is similar in usage to the popular `Moq` library, but generates mocks at compile-time ensuring maximum compatibility in any .NET environment.
 To make LightMock's API even more closely resemble Moq's, you can use Chickensoft's [LightMoq] adapter.

-For integration tests, we recommend [GodotTestDriver].
+For integration tests, we recommend [GodotTestDriver](https://github.com/chickensoft-games/GodotTestDriver).
 GodotTestDriver allows you to create drivers that allow you to simulate input, wait for the next frame, interact with UI elements, create custom test drivers, etc.

 ## Coverage